Should I grow my business?

 Find tips to help you avoid problems during business growth.

 One way you can achieve rapid growth whilst minimising risk is by buying another business.
-You could buy the whole business or you could just buy part of it.
-The business could be one of your competitors or it could be a business that would complement the range of goods and services that you supply.
+You could buy the whole business, or you could just buy part of it.
+The business could be one of your competitors or it could be a business that would complement the range of goods and services you supply.

 Growing a business is exciting but it will only be worthwhile if you can actually achieve and sustain growth.
 Before you rush into things, ask yourself first - is my business ready to grow.